pad01g/webtorrent-hybrid-tracker-docker/README.md

 # what is this?

-docker containers with tracker and seeder using host network
+docker containers with tracker and seeder using host network. it mainly uses https://github.com/webtorrent/webtorrent

 # dependency